cockroachdb/docs/v22.2/schema-design-overview.md

 ### Tables

-Tables, belong to the third and lowest level of the naming hierarchy.
+Tables belong to the third and lowest level of the naming hierarchy.
 Each table can belong to a single [schema](#schemas).

 Tables contain *rows* of data.
 Each value in a row of data belongs to a particular *column*.
 Each column allows values of data of a single data type.
 Columns can be further qualified with [column-level constraints](constraints.html), or computed with [scalar expressions](computed-columns.html).